Kmohamedalie/calculator-javascript/README.md

-# calculator-javascript
+# calculator javascript🧮
-Build a simple calculator using javascript
+Build a simple web app calculator using Html, Css, and javascript.